Stay in the Loop

 Obvious Agency’s Space Opera

-Starting Saturday, June 14, then June 21 and 28, 12-7pm
+Saturdays, June 14, 21, and 28, 12-7pm

-Arch Street Meeting House, 302 Arch Street
+Arch Street Meeting House, 302 Arch Street, Philadelphia

 Drawing from traditions of tabletop role-playing games like Dungeons & Dragons and theatrical techniques from Theatre of the Oppressed, Space Opera is an immersive, interactive performance where participants shape the narrative alongside game masters, production designers, and performer-facilitators.
 Led by director and producer Cat Ramirez and artists Joseph Ahmed, Matthew Armstead, KC Legacion, Anthony Martinez-Briggs, Samantha Rise, and Jackie Soro, the experience uses games, democratic organizing practices, and theatrical spectacle to test your ability to work together in order to thwart existential consequences.
 Space Opera takes place over three seven-hour play sessions over the next three Saturdays.